mbastola/machine-learning-in-python/Reinforcement-Learning/q-learning/README.md

 1.  **SARSA (State-Action-Reward-State-Action):** An *on-policy* algorithm that learns the value of the policy it is currently following.
 2.  **Q-Learning:** An *off-policy* algorithm that learns the value of the optimal policy, irrespective of the agent's exploratory actions.

-Our primary research question is: How do the learned policies and value functions from these model-free methods compare to the true optimal policy derived from dynamic programming, and what are the practical differences between on-policy and off-policy learning in this stochastic environment?
+My primary research question is: How do the learned policies and value functions from these model-free methods compare to the true optimal policy derived from dynamic programming, and what are the practical differences between on-policy and off-policy learning in this stochastic environment?

 ```python